 The important thing to remember is that there are now two types of AirPlay speaker on sale.
-Several still use the original version of AirPlay - which is limited to streaming music to one speaker at a time - but most new speakers focus on AirPlay 2.
+Several still use the original version of AirPlay - which is limited to streaming music to one speaker at a time - but most new speakers (and all the speakers in this article) focus on AirPlay 2.
 Some will have the AirPlay logo on the packaging, but this doesn't specify whether it's AirPlay or AirPlay 2.
 It's therefore important to check which version is supported by any speaker before buying.

 But even the original AirPlay is still really useful for owners of Macs and iOS devices, so we'll continue to review basic AirPlay speakers as long as they're still being sold.
 However, we'd recommend opting for newer speakers that provide the multi-room versatility of AirPlay 2 wherever possible.

 It's also worth mentioning that some older AirPlay speakers can be upgraded to work with AirPlay 2 as well.
 Libratone's new Zipp 2 uses AirPlay 2, but it's possible to download a software update for the older first-generation Zipp speakers that adds support for AirPlay 2.
-Unfortunately, that's not the case with all AirPlay speakers, and some models - such as the Zeppelin Wireless from Bowers & Wilkins - are stuck with basic AirPlay.
+Unfortunately, that's not the case with all AirPlay speakers, and some models are stuck with basic AirPlay.

 Sound Quality vs Price